conejoz/Conejoz/README.md

-# Conejoz, a digital dream journal
+# Conejoz, your digital dream journal

 Conejoz is an easy and customizable way to register and explore dreams and ideas